VOID-SECURITY-PROJECT/blueSilence/README.md

 # blueSilence
-The most powerful Bluetooth DoS tool.
+The most powerful opensource Bluetooth DoS tool.

 Simple but useful script for Bluetooth DoS.

-**The author is not responsible for your actions**
+**The author is not responsible for your actions/bricked devices/screaming neighbours/nuclear launchers etc.**

 # Requirements
 A Linux-based operating system.